 Don’t Do More Damage

-One of the best ways to reduce bacteria and provide protection between cleanings is to use an antimicrobial-infused mop.
+One of the best ways to reduce bacteria and provide protection between cleanings is to use an antimicrobial-infused mop, like a Quickie mop.
 It won’t replace the need to clean your mop, but it does give you the peace of mind that bacteria and germs aren’t going to get out of control before the next cleaning.